Morgantown Criminal Defense Lawyer

 • Student Crimes: College can be a hectic time in a person’s life, and if you find yourself caught in a bad situation or making mistakes, you could be charged with a serious crime that puts an intimidating roadblock on your life and career.

-• DUI: Driving while intoxicated is a serious criminal charge, and you will need a fierce, experienced attorney to stand up for you against it.
+• DUI: Driving while intoxicated is a serious criminal charge, and you will need a fierce, experienced DUI attorney to stand up for you against it.
 If it is your first offense, you can expect a lighter sentence than if it is your second or subsequent offense, but your precise penalties will all depend on how high your blood alcohol content (BAC) was if anyone was hurt, and if there were minors in the car.

 • Aggravated DUI: If you have a serious DUI offense, like reckless driving, prior convictions, or if someone was injured or killed, this is called an aggravated DUI, and you can expect serious punishments.